cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 **3** [**Zebra F-701 Pens**](https://www.amazon.com/gp/product/B00KCY5OC8/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) **each with a** [**Fisher Space Pen Refill**](https://www.amazon.com/gp/product/B007T9E2KY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) - Found these while I was looking for tougher, refillable option rather than a plastic ballpoint.
 These metal pens fit the bill for durability and are really popular in the EDC crowd.
 The refill choice was heavily inspired by the "Astronaut Pen" episode of Seinfeld but who cares as long as it writes upside down and in the rain, right?

 I'm open to the idea of removing this whole Notes section along with the Kindle Paperwhite and just using something like [ReMarkable](https://remarkable.com/?gclid=Cj0KCQjwkpfWBRDZARIsAAfeXaob8rT-3ULbY7SNkpYuT_2OhHOhN5YSkUfoGbZecBhUagsdXhyU-ywaAp1DEALw_wcB) instead.
-Its basically an e-ink tablet that lets you read ebooks as well as take notes with a pen-like stylus.
+Its an intriguing e-ink/tablet hybrid that lets you read ebooks as well as take physical notes with a stylus.
 Right now it is too expensive at $499 and too new to get a used one at a discount.
 I also heard its software [SUCKS](https://remarkable.com/?gclid=Cj0KCQjwkpfWBRDZARIsAAfeXaob8rT-3ULbY7SNkpYuT_2OhHOhN5YSkUfoGbZecBhUagsdXhyU-ywaAp1DEALw_wcB) but I'll be keeping my eye out for V2 in the future.

 ### Paperwork - 2 Items